In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 This time Ray arrives home without Grace; she is officially gone.
 Dawn and Ray's half-conversation, half-argument distracts them from turning on any lights in the house even though dusk is descending.
 For hours the two of them walk back and forth through the house as Dawn tells Ray the story of the ungrateful daughter and Ray goes along with it while interjecting his own thoughts here and there.
 I sit in my door-less room, leaving the lights off, listening.

 A woman with long red hair, freckles, and a field laborer's body took up at the store.
 Her voice is husky, country.
 “Mel and Van?” she says while wrapping food for the night.
 “Them teenagers now.
-My daughter is best friends with Van's little sister, Brittany, got kicked out of second grade for trying to have sex with a boy ...
+My daughter is best friends with Van's little sister, Vera, got kicked out of second grade for trying to have sex with a boy ...
 We renting the old quarters a mile up from the brick house.”

 Bet Mel was glad to look like a boy.
 Bet Van wasn't.